dfloryan/DDWD/README.md

 * exampleKS.m: recreates main results for Kuramoto-Sivashinsky data
 * exampleHIT.m: recreates main results for turbulence data

-As is, exampleHIT.m will take a long time to run.
+As is, exampleHIT.m will not run since the associated data is too large to host on Github.
+However, the cited paper explains where to obtain the required data.

 If you make use of this distribution, please cite "Discovering multiscale and self-similar structure with data-driven wavelets," by D. Floryan and